umutcanaltin/fpgai_compiler/paper/paper.md

 $$

 where $y_i$ represents the true values, and $\hat{y}_i$ represents the predicted values.

+## Testing Feature for FPGA Inference and Testbench

+The testing feature of our engine integrates PyTorch for inference alongside an HLS testbench, allowing simultaneous validation of outputs.

+This setup enables users to execute inference on a neural network model within PyTorch while concurrently running an HLS-based testbench that mirrors the same computations.
+This dual approach facilitates real-time comparison of outputs from both environments, ensuring that the HLS implementation aligns with the PyTorch results.
+Users can easily identify discrepancies, optimize performance, and validate functionality across both platforms efficiently.

 ## Deployment of ONNX files via the console
 The following example shows how to convert a Pytorch model to ONNX.
 The ONNX file is subsequently converted for deployment on FPGA.